Skip to main content

 • Lao PDR should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-• Lao PDR should bring into force its Additional Protocol with the IAEA.
+• Lao PDR should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail